 To classify such entities as “Elementals” is to acknowledge their relationship and connection to nature; each to one of the four key elements: Earth, Air, Fire and Water.
-Their presence was felt in the sensations that mere mortals could comprehend when experiencing, say; the freshness of the air, the invigorating jolt or freshwater, the smell and texture of the earth or a fires’ warmth.
+Mere mortals could sense their presence when experiencing the air’s freshness, an invigorating jolt of freshwater, the smell and texture of the earth or a fires’ warmth.

-The belief and identification of such beings was delineated by 16th Century German scholar, physician and alchemist; Paracelsus and others, although such associations have long been recognised amongst practitioners of pre (and post) Christian paganism, alchemy and believers in the Occult.
+The belief and identification of such beings was delineated by 16th Century German scholar, physician and alchemist; Paracelsus and others, although such associations have long been recognised among practitioners of pre (and post) Christian paganism, alchemy and the Occult in general.

 Before we dismiss such practices, it is worth remembering that the work of such devotees as Paracelsus, preempted the scientific and biological beliefs that we value today.
-They formed a necessary ‘pre-science’, then; ultimately diverging from beliefs and practices that are now relegated to ‘occult’ status by modern academics, scientists and physicians.
+They formed a necessary ‘pre-science’, ultimately diverging from pursuits that are now relegated to ‘occult’ status by modern academics, scientists and physicians.

-AM also recognises advances -and mere ‘changes’- that we have made, and how, for some: the past is still not so far behind.
-She tells me: “Before Christianity people were much more sensitive to all these things and could distinguish different manifestations of nature.
+AM also recognises advances -and mere ‘changes’- that we have adopted in our understanding of reality, and how, for some: the past is still not so far behind.
+She tells me: “Before Christianity, people were much more sensitive to all these things and could distinguish between different manifestations of nature.
 Some of the old beliefs still survive, usually in villages far away from big cities.”